Prawn

 Health Benefits

-- Excellent source of lean protein for muscle development and maintenance
+- Excellent source of lean, high-quality protein for muscle building and tissue repair

-- Contains astaxanthin, a carotenoid with anti-inflammatory properties
+- Contains astaxanthin, a carotenoid with anti-inflammatory and antioxidant properties

 Buying Guide